AmachiInori/Amachi-STL/README.md

 Due to the limited programming skills, the efficiency and stability of this STL must be worse than those famous libraries (such as SGI STL), but I ensure that the coding is intuitive and readable, which is suitable for beginners to learn the basic operation and construction of STL.

 Therefore, I have made some optimization in coding style and readability.
 However, in order to ensure brevity, the notes only indicate the English description of user visible methods and functions.
-For other descriptions or Chinese descriptions, please refer to the documents.
+For other descriptions or Chinese or Japanese descriptions, please refer to the documents.

 ## Multi-Language Document